Support for daily living skills

 Providing guidance on navigating airports, from check-in to boarding, using visual guides and airport maps, can make air travel less stressful.
 Offering tips for long-distance travel, such as packing essentials, managing travel anxiety, and understanding travel documents, ensures a smooth travel experience.

-Building daily living skills in areas such as banking, cooking, social participation, personal care, household management and transportation is vital for the independence and wellbeing of autistic adults.
-By providing structured support, practical tools, and creating a supportive environment, we can empower autistic adutls to lead fulfilling, autonomous and supported lives.
+By providing structured support, practical tools, and creating a supportive environment, we can empower autistic adults to lead fulfilling, autonomous and supported lives.